ragej4x/basic-sfml-cpp-setup/README.md

-# Basic setup c++ sfml.
-No cmake, using Batchfile only.
+# No cmake, using Batchfile only.

 basic setup c++ sfml